samantharitter/mongo-cxx-driver/Breaking-changes-between-26compat-and-legacy.md

 ## Behavior Changes
 * The driver is now unlikely to function correctly unless `mongo::client::initialize` is invoked before using the driver APIs.
 * The driver no longer logs any output by default.
 You may configure and inject a logger to re-enable logging.
 See `src/mongo/client/examples/clientTest.cpp` for an example of how to enable logging.
-* Writes are now acknowledged by default.
+* Writes are now "[acknowledged](http://docs.mongodb.org/manual/core/write-concern/#write-concern-acknowledged)" by default.
+In all previous releases the default write concern was “[unacknowledged](http://docs.mongodb.org/manual/core/write-concern/#unacknowledged)”.
+This change may have performance and behavior implications for existing applications that did not confirm writes.
+You can read more about the change [here](http://docs.mongodb.org/manual/release-notes/drivers-write-concern/#driver-write-concern-change).

 # Improvements